 Whip up these Vegan Vegetable Noodles with Indo Chinese flavors for a quick and easy midweek meals recipe.
 It takes just under 30 minutes, so its great for busy evenings!

-Yes, there are many such evenings I have one question to my family – ” What would you like to eat for dinner?”.
-And we have everyone right from the littlest member to the oldest iterating their favourites – Macaroni Cheese, Coriander Pesto Pasta, Aloo Paratha, Pav Bhaji, Paneer Peshawari, Chinese Noodles and what not.
+Yes, there are many such evenings I have one question for my family – ” What would you like to eat for dinner?”.
+And we have everyone right from the littlest member to the oldest iterating their favorites – Macaroni Cheese, Coriander Pesto Pasta, Aloo Paratha, Pav Bhaji, Paneer Peshawari, Chinese Noodles and what not.

 So what does mummy do every time, when she is stuck in a dilemma?
 She stands in front of the open refrigerator ( not for the chill air 😉 ) , but to actually rummage what are vegetables in the trays.